JavaTMP/JavaTMP/docs/pages/steps-to-add-new-javascript-plugin.md

 21. Check if the new plugins should be exist in the other versions, then implement it there.
 22. Check if the new plugins need a dynamic backend components and can be run through AJAX and Java, then implement a dynamic behaviour for it in Java version too.

-## Steps to remove Javascript plugin.
+## Steps to remove Javascript plugin
 1. Remove plugin reference from `package.json`.
 2. Remove plugin reference from `gulpfile.js` in `config` and `src` variables.
 3. Remove a custom SASS file for plugin in `./web/assets/src/sass/plugins/` if there is any file for this plugin.